OMARxKHALID/react-pizza/README.md

 - **Location-Based Services** 🗺️: Utilizes Geolocation API to provide accurate delivery estimates and locate nearby pizza outlets for pickup.

-- **Promotions and Discounts** 🎉: Offers discounts, promo codes, and loyalty programs to incentivize purchases and enhance user engagement.

 ## Setup